1:1 Integrative Physiotherapy

 F.A.Q’s - Clinical Yoga for Wellness and Rehabilitation

-Err, so, tell me again, what exactly is Clinical Yoga?
+Err, so, tell me again, what exactly is that you do..

 Basically, I look at why the injury/condition/experience might have happened and what can be done to encourage healing.
 For example, if there is pain, I want to know where it is coming from, what is making it worse and what can make it better.
 For example, we know that stress and anxiety amplify pain responses and muscle tension, so if you don’t also address these areas, any healing will be unsustainable.